Score a K-12 AI tool against the Forensic Read™.

 The Language Firm's proprietary methodology for reading vendor language against a defined rubric to produce a documented governance verdict.
 Reads policies and terms the way an investigator reads a deposition: for what is said, what is omitted, where responsibility is distributed, and where language shifts between documents to obscure accountability.

 The middle answer on any rubric input, indicating partial compliance, ambiguous language, or conditional support.
-Mid-state answers do not trigger dealbreakers but count against the 3-of-4 best-state threshold required for Proceed.
+Mid-state answers do not trigger dealbreakers but count against the best-state threshold required for Proceed: at most one input below best-state per axis.

 The specific rights FERPA grants to parents (and to students once they turn 18): the right to inspect and review education records, the right to seek amendment of inaccurate records, and the right to consent to certain disclosures.